willhowes/makers_portfolio_and_notes/week_4.md

  * Examples of entities: Customer, Order, Product.
  * Entities have attributes - e.g. customer_id, name, address
  * An ERD shows how the entities interract with each other.
- * The relationship between them with lines which shows the 'cardinality' (e.g. 'one', 'many', 'zero or one', 'zero or many')
+ * The relationship between them with lines which shows the 'cardinality' (e.g. 'one', 'many', 'zero to one', 'zero to many')
+ * I can now draw basic ERDs, e.g. [one for twitter](https://www.lucidchart.com/invitations/accept/c700895e-bd79-4410-8916-1eb441e97449)